-- (4) Title opinion: A signed statement from an attorney stating the status of the title of the site encompassed by the final development plan and all liens, encumbrances and defects, if any. - (5) Tax receipts: Paid tax receipts from the proper taxing authority, indicating that current taxes on the proposed site have been paid in full. - (6) Other documents: A document signed by all persons having interest in the proposed site, dedicating all right-of-ways, easements, and other public land shown on the final development plan.
+- 1. Bill of sale: A bill of sale conveying to Nassau County, the property owners association or nonprofit corporation, or some other authority all water and sewer lines, mains, lift stations and any other improvements required to be installed by this Code.
+Acceptance by the county is entirely dependent on the discretion of the board of county commissioners. - 2.
+Title opinion: A signed statement from an attorney stating the status of the title of the site encompassed by the final development plan and all liens, encumbrances and defects, if any. - 3.
+Tax receipts: Paid tax receipts from the proper taxing authority, indicating that current taxes on the proposed site have been paid in full. - 4.
+Other documents: A document, in a format acceptable to the county attorney, signed by all persons having interest in the proposed site, dedicating all rights-of-way, easements, and other public land shown on the final development plan.
 Also a document signed by the developer indicating that all necessary off-site easements or dedications have been acquired.